 Francis Marion Plan Revision 2012 - 2016

 Welcome to the Francis Marion Plan Revision web page.
 You can help us plan the forest future!
+This web page serves as a one-stop resource for any information associated with the Francis Marion plan revision process.
 Submit your comments and suggestions by email at email@example.com.

 The Forest Service completed the previous Francis Marion Land and Resource Management Plan, more commonly known as the forest plan, in 1995.
 It focused on managing the Francis Marion in the wake of Hurricane Hugo, which devastated the forest in 1989.

 During the last 16 years, the communities surrounding the Francis Marion National Forest have grown and changed significantly.
 Now we face different opportunities and challenges, and we need your help.